Fully Loaded: In Your House: Storylines

-Fully Loaded featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw is War—World Wrestling Federation's (WWF) flagship television program.
-Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated in a wrestling match or series of matches.
+Fully Loaded featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw is War—the WWF's flagship television program.

 The main rivalry heading into the event was between Kane and Mankind and the WWF Champion Stone Cold Steve Austin and The Undertaker over the WWF Tag Team Championship.
-At King of the Ring, Undertaker defeated Mankind in a Hell in a Cell match.
+At King of the Ring, The Undertaker defeated Mankind in a Hell in a Cell match.
 Later that night, Mankind interfered in Austin and Kane's First Blood match for the WWF Championship.
-Undertaker also came out and, ostensibly by accident, hit Austin with a chair, causing him to bleed.
+The Undertaker also came out and, ostensibly by accident, hit Austin with a chair, causing him to bleed.
 As a result, Kane won the title.
 On the June 29 episode of Raw is War, Austin challenged Kane to a rematch for the title, which Kane accepted.
-Later that night, Austin defeated Kane to win the WWF Championship.
-The following week, on Raw is War, the WWF Chairman Vince McMahon announced that Austin and Undertaker would team with each other to wrestle Kane and Mankind in a tag team match at Fully Loaded.
-On July 13, Kane and Mankind defeated New Age Outlaws (Billy Gunn and Road Dogg) to win the Tag Team Championship, making their match with Austin and Undertaker at Fully Loaded a match for the championship.
+Later that night, Austin defeated Kane to regain the WWF Championship.
+The following week, on Raw is War, the WWF Chairman Vince McMahon announced that Austin and The Undertaker would team with each other to wrestle Kane and Mankind in a tag team match at Fully Loaded.
+On July 13, Kane and Mankind defeated New Age Outlaws (Billy Gunn and Road Dogg) to win the WWF Tag Team Championship, making their match with Austin and The Undertaker at Fully Loaded a match for the championship.